WHAT WE DO

 that's where it's at."

 Finding inspiration through other people's stories is one way to build dreams and open doors that encourage young people to do important introspective work and, ultimately, forge a new path.
 The relationship between literacy development and the greatly reduced rates of return to prison (recidivism) presents an amazing opportunity for action.
-Native Sons has already begun flooding youth facilities with books and reading materials to inspire critical thinking among the young men doing time there.
-We're building libraries to give young kids the tools they'll need to survive.
+Native Sons has already begun flooding youth facilities with books and reading materials to inspire critical thinking among the young people doing time there.
+We're building libraries to give kids the tools they'll need to survive.

 Author Book Donations